MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-websrv-vignette.md

 # mrsdeploy Web Service functions in Microsoft R (vignette)

+This article provides the vignette documentation for Web service functions in the [mrsdeploy package](mrsdeploy.md).

 # Web Services using mrsdeploy in Microsoft R Server

 Through the **mrsdeploy** package, you can deploy R script or code as a *web service* that you create and manage using functions in the package.
 After the service is published, you can use it as a help object in code or script, or as an all-inclusive solution with data and visuals.